lgleon/emc-immu-bioinformatics/README.md

 and if different analysis belongs to the same project and supervisor.
 User still need to be a client to send a job

-- A job status for clients, for the moment clients and users can see the "JobUpdate" tab but they can not enter, only staff members can open it, but in the future the clients will be able to click on it and see how their submitted job is progressing.
+- A job status for clients, for the moment clients and users can see the "JobUpdate" tab but they cannot enter, only staff members can open it, but in the future the clients will be able to click on it and see how their submitted job is progressing.

 ### Challenges

 - Learning how to work with Dajngo Framework was a great learning experience.
-It was chalelnging to learn to with with separate app for the different parts of the website.
+It was challenging to learn to with with separate app for the different parts of the website.
 Also how to trust in Django features for user authentication.

-- Wairing the forms, models and htlms in each app and then to the project using the URLconfig.
+- Wiring the forms, models and HTMLs in each app and then to the project using the URLconfig.

 - Integrate the old static html that I previously created for my Lab to the new backend functionality.